mitranim/espo/docs/html/partials/classes.md

 ## Classes

-Espo's "classes" are defined using classic prototypal techniques and **don't follow** the ES2015 spec.
+Espo's "classes" are defined using classic prototypal techniques and don't follow the ES2015 class spec.
 They can be called without `new`, methods are enumerable and instance-bound.
 In addition, they use [`isImplementation`](#-isimplementation-iface-value-) rather than `instanceof` for the constructor self-check, making them usable as mixins for multiple inheritance.
-They're subclassable in ES2015.
+Nevertheless, they're subclassable in ES2015.

 ### `Que(deque)`

 A synchronous, unbounded, FIFO queue.
-You teach it how to process values, then put values on it, and they get processed in a strict linear order.
+Takes a `deque` function that will process the values put on the queue in a strict linear order.
 The calls to `deque` never overlap.

 ```js
 function deque (value) {